alidcastano/alidcastano-jekyll/_treasure-trove/videos/aynRand-objectivism.md

 thoughts: |
     Ayn rand's provocative books and contrarian philosophy are said to be over-idealistic, to champion an unrealistic extreme.
 But in an artificial world, the way I see it, only extremist live naturally.
-And in my opinion, her convictions lie in an extreme most people can benefit from; they'd likely find themselves in the middle, living more for themselves, with a higher sense of reason, purpose, and self-esteem&mdash;rather than as completely selfish and impalpable human beings.
+And in my opinion, her convictions lie in an extreme most people can benefit from; they'd likely find themselves in the middle, living more for themselves, with a higher sense of reason, purpose, and self-esteem&mdash;rather than as completely selfish and impalpable human beings, as is often criticized.
 That's at least where I want to find myself, hence my appeal to Rand's novels and subsequent interest in the intricacies of her philosophy, noted below.

 quote: |
     Tell me what a man finds sexually attractive <br>